NEBULIS-Lab/E-RECAP/README.md

 E-RECAP supports cooperative multi-agent planning where multiple agents operate sequentially, each receiving a shared planning context pruned by E-RECAP's cost-aware token pruning module.
 This setting captures multi-agent replanning characteristics—context growth, information aggregation, and iterative plan revision—while maintaining strict control over experimental variables.

+**Note:** This is a planning-level multi-agent setting (not multi-robot physical control).
+Multiple planning agents contribute information sequentially to a shared context, which is pruned by E-RECAP before each agent invocation.
+This design systematically amplifies context growth to evaluate E-RECAP's scalability (K=2-8 agents).

 **Quick example (uses default task, no input required):**
 ```bash
 # Run with default task description